Clarinet Concerto (Mozart): History

 Anton Stadler, a close friend of Mozart, was a virtuoso clarinettist and co-inventor of the basset clarinet, an instrument with an extended range of lower notes.
 It went down to low (written) C, instead of stopping at (written) E as standard clarinets do.
 Stadler was also an expert player of the basset horn.
 Mozart first composed music for that instrument as early as 1783, and for the basset clarinet in 1787.
 The latter features in the instrumentation of Così fan tutte (1789).
 In early October 1791 Mozart wrote to his wife from Prague that he had completed "Stadler's rondo" – the third movement of the Clarinet Concerto.
 The concerto was the final major work Mozart completed; Wolfgang Hildesheimer has described it as the composer's "last instrumental work, and his last great completed work of any kind", and the critic Henri Ghéon called it Mozart's "swan-song".

 There is no surviving autograph for the concerto, and the printed score was published posthumously.
 The only relic of the work written in Mozart's hand is an excerpt of an earlier rendition written for basset horn in G (K. 584b/621b).
 This excerpt, dating from late 1789, is nearly identical to the corresponding section in the published version for A clarinet, although only the melody lines are completely filled out.
 After rethinking the work as a basset clarinet concerto, Mozart gave the completed manuscript to Stadler in October 1791.
 The date of the first performance is not known for certain, but was probably on 16 October 1791 in Prague.
 Stadler gave a concert there on that day, but no programme survives.

 Several notes throughout the piece go beyond the conventional range of the A clarinet, but the basset clarinet was a rare, custom-made instrument, and when the piece was published after Mozart's death, a new version was made by unknown arrangers, with the low notes transposed to regular range.
-Objections were raised to this: a reviewer in the Allgemeine musikalische Zeitung commented that although the transpositions made the work playable on normal clarinets, it would have been better to publish Mozart's original version, with the alterations printed in smaller notes as optional alternatives.
+Objections were raised to this: a reviewer in the Allgemeine musikalische Zeitung commented that although the transpositions made the work playable on standard clarinets, it would have been better to publish Mozart's original version, with the alterations printed in smaller notes as optional alternatives.